greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/psql.html.md

 \\dl
 :   This is an alias for `\lo_list`, which shows a list of large objects.

-:   **Note:** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/9.4/largeobjects.html) for streaming user data that is stored in large-object structures.
+    <br/><br/>**Note:** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/9.4/largeobjects.html) for streaming user data that is stored in large-object structures.

 \\dL\[S+\] \[pattern\]
 :   Lists procedural languages.
 If a pattern is specified, only languages whose names match the pattern are listed.
 By default, only user-created languages are shown; supply the `S` modifier to include system objects.
 If `+` is appended to the command name, each language is listed with its call handler, validator, access privileges, and whether it is a system object.